 The proof is in their work.
 One of Afrobougee‘s most significant campaigns is called ‘Nouveau Noir’ (new black).
 As Bandeira described, “The whole idea was initially to profile black women that are doing sufficiently well, but I expanded that idea into looking for the new black people or the new black citizens in different countries.”

-In this campaign, they featured Africans with diasporic identities, which by definition focusses on scattered populations – ‘a movement of a person or people from their original homeland.’
-Bandeira elucidated, “When you go through russia, when there’s a black person there, the person might be a Russian because their mom or dad is russian but they also have African blood.
-People try to push them away because the Russians say they’re not russian, and the Africans say they’re not African.
+In this campaign, they featured Africans with diasporic identities, which by definition focuses on scattered populations – ‘a movement of a person or people from their original homeland.’
+Bandeira elucidated, “When you go through Russia, when there’s a black person there, the person might be a Russian because their mom or dad is Russian but they also have African blood.
+People try to push them away because the Russians say they’re not Russian, and the Africans say they’re not African.
 So they don’t know where to find themselves.”